How to write a salon business proposal

 How do you plan on getting the word out?

-Also, don’t leave out tidbits like incentive programs or ‘refer a friend’ discounts that work to keep customers coming back.
+Don’t leave out tidbits like incentive programs or ‘refer a friend’ discounts that work to keep customers coming back.

 For example, a salon in upscale Manhattan may want to invest in targeted social media ads while a salon in a suburban neighborhood may want to invest more in promotional materials to be displayed around their neighborhoods and nearby events.